mui/material-ui/docs/src/pages/components/date-picker/date-picker.md

 Sometimes it may be necessary to display additional info right in the calendar.
 Here's an example of prefetching and displaying server-side data using the `onMonthChange`, `loading`, and `renderDay` props.

 {{"demo": "pages/components/date-picker/ServerRequestDatePicker.js"}}

+## Helper text

+You can show a helper text with the date format accepted.

+{{"demo": "pages/components/date-picker/HelperText.js"}}